|

 known as Warren's Botanic Medicines.
 And I, the said N. E. Warren, my

-Heirs, Executors or Administrators, am to hold the propery and business
+Heirs, Executors or Administrators, am to hold the property and

 of putting up an selling said medicines security for said Two Hundred